shorepine/alles/README.md

 b = feedback, float 0-1 for karplus-strong. default 0.996
 c = client, uint, 0-255 indicating a single client, 256-510 indicating (client_id % (x-255) == 0) for groups, default all clients
-d = duty cycle, float 0.001-0.999. duty cycle for pulse wave, default 0.5 D = debug, uint, 0 or 1. if 1, the monitor will print debug state for all oscillators and CPU usage. will interrupt audio! f = frequency, float 0-44100 (and above). default 0.
+d = duty cycle, float 0.001-0.999. duty cycle for pulse wave, default 0.5 D = debug, uint, 1-3.
+1 shows CPU usage on the serial console, 2 shows oscillator data, 3 shows modified oscillator. will interrupt audio! f = frequency, float 0-44100 (and above). default 0.
 Sampling rate of synth is 44,100Hz but higher numbers can be used for PCM waveforms
 F = center frequency of biquad filter.
 0 is off. default 0. applies to entire synth audio g = LFO target mask.
 Which parameter LFO controls.
 1=amp, 2=duty, 4=freq, 8=filter freq, 16=resonance.
 Can handle any combo, add together